didelchev/react-todo-exercise/README.md

 # TO DO Exercise

-📘 Quick task: Rebuild a basic to-do list app or counter using hooks.
+📘 Quick task: Rebuild a basic to-do list app.

 ## Basic concepts covered: